Workplace Ethics Challenge

 Give students the confidence to tackle ethical dilemmas in the workplace

-The Workplace Ethics Challenge allows year 3+ undergraduate students and postgraduate students to explore ethical dilemmas that they may face in the workplace.
-Students can complete the challenge individually online through Blackboard, or join other students in a face-to-face workshop to explore issues related to their specific interests and aspirations.
+The Workplace Ethics Challenge allows students to explore ethical dilemmas that they may face in the workplace.
+Students can complete the challenge individually online or join other students in a face-to-face workshop to explore issues related to their specific interests and aspirations.
 Students will gain skills and experience that will improve their confidence and help them stand out in a crowded graduate job market.
 The Workplace Ethics Challenge also contributes towards the Stellify Award

 How you can help